-A list of phone numbers provided to a group; notification by phone is started by the first person and continued until everyone has been notified.
+A list of phone numbers intended to get critical information to a group of people.
+Notification by phone is started by the first person and continued until everyone has been notified.

 RAIN

 If you suspect a problem with hazardous materials; Recognize the danger, Avoid the area, Isolate the area and keep others away, Notify authorities - then call 911.
 Remember to stay uphill, upwind and upstream.